-Now you can download the Original RV Checklists, which can really help to simplify the RV lifestyle.
-These handy reminders are a great way to make sure you know what to do (and to make sure you don't forget something).
+Now you can download these handy RV Checklists, which can really help to simplify the RV lifestyle.
+These helpful reminders are a great way to make sure you know what to do (and to make sure you don't forget something).
 In this e-book, Mark Polk, our partner from RV Education 101, has compiled all the checklists an RVer will ever need, all in one place.

-This handy collection of RV Checklists will be downloaded immediately after purchase and is delivered in Adobe Acrobat PDF format.
+Download immediately in Adobe Acrobat PDF format.
 You can read it on your computer or print it for reading later.

 More help - after Storing your RV...